-Gas Capacity Review-In September 2019, the BPU formally opened a stakeholder proceeding to explore gas capacity procurement service to all New Jersey natural gas customers.
-The BPU retained a consultant and in June 2022 accepted the consultant's key finding that, through 2030, New Jersey's firm gas capacity can meet firm demand under normal design day conditions.
-The only potential gas supply shortfall was found during extreme weather (i.e., a winter day that could be expected to occur only once in 90 years) and/or a "perfect storm," which occurs when there is an outage on a transcontinental pipeline during a design day.
-The BPU noted that its consultant's analysis supports the argument against the need for additional interstate pipeline capacity and also supports the BPU's aggressive policy approach to reduce New Jersey's overall reliance on fossil fuels and achieve the New Jersey governor's goal of 100% clean energy by 2050.
+Gas Capacity Review-In September 2019, the BPU formally opened a stakeholder proceeding to explore gas capacity procurement service to all New Jersey natural gas customers and in June 2022 accepted a consultant's finding that, through 2030, New Jersey's firm gas capacity can meet firm demand under normal design day conditions.
+The BPU noted that its consultant's analysis supported the argument against the need for additional interstate pipeline capacity and also supports the BPU's aggressive policy approach to reduce New Jersey's overall reliance on fossil fuels and achieve the New Jersey governor's goal of 100% clean energy by 2050.